PerfectPro Workman - Radio

 2. Select the FM waveband by pressing the Source button.

 1. If a station being received is weak, some hiss may be audible.
-To reduce the hiss,
+To reduce the hiss, press the Mono/Stereo button to switch to mono mode, the display will show "MONO".

-“AUTO STEREO”, the radio will switch to stereo mode if the reception is good.
+2. To return to stereo mode, press the Mono/Stereo button and the display shows "AUTO STEREO", the radio will switch to stereo mode if the reception is good.

-3. “MN” and “ST” will show on the top line of the LCD display to indicate the mono or
+3. "MN" and "ST" will show on the top line of the LCD display to indicate the mono or stereo reception.

-stereo reception.
-RDS station service RDS (Radio Data System) is an information system which inaudible digital information is transmitted in addition to the normal FM radio programme.
-When the radio is receiving a RDS station and the reception strength is sufcient, the station name will appear in the display.
+RDS (Radio Data System) is an information system which inaudible digital information is transmitted in addition to the normal FM radio programme.
+When the radio is receiving a RDS station and the reception strength is sufficient, the station name will appear in the display.
 It may take some time before the RDS information is available.
-Calling up RDS information

-1. When you are listening to a FM station with RDS system, repeatedly press
+1. When you are listening to a FM station with RDS system, repeatedly press the Info button to cycle through the information.
+This will only function if the reception level is sufficient and clear.

 A 3.5mm stereo Aux In socket is provided on the side behind the rubber cover, for connecting an external audio device such as MP3 player or CD player.